mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

   * **order** : identifies the numerical order of the layer in order to display it according to the sorting defined by the user.
   When a project is merged with its tenant information, the `logicalScopeLayers` will be created in the project model according to its `layerId` value.
 Please refer to the section [How to create a project on DevOps Console] for further details.

 * `repository` (*required*): object that specifies the information about the repository where have to be created the projects of this tenant.
+The object must have the following properties:
   * **basePath**: base path where will be created the project.
-The user need to have the permission for creating project on this path.
+The user needs to have permission for creating projects on this path.
   * **visibility**: visibility that will have the project.

 Note: If gitProvider is `github`, the `basePath` have to be an existing organization.
-If does not exist, it will not be created.
+If it does not exist, it will not be created.
 If gitProvider is `gitlab`, the basePath is the basePath of the group where to create the project.
-If the group does not exist, it will be created only if the user have the needed permission to create the group in its parent.
+If the group does not exist, it will be created only if the user has the needed permission to create the group in its parent.

 e.g.:
 - /groupA/groupB -> if groupB does not exist AND user have permission to create group in groupA, then it will be created groupB.